DanialArab/0_Machine_Learning_Course/README.md

 ![GD definition](https://user-images.githubusercontent.com/54812742/137400383-9814feab-5627-43a2-9133-eea9b22a5019.PNG)

 where alpha is learning rate, denoting the size of the step we are taking to reach the local optima, and the derivate term indicates the direction.
-Very important point is that the update should be performed **SIMULTANEOUSLY**, shown below:
+Very important point is that the update should be performed **SIMULTANEOUSLY**, as shown in the following:

 ![Simultaneous update](https://user-images.githubusercontent.com/54812742/137401027-6680d2f8-534d-49b1-93d4-c8fff94ff7fe.PNG)